Is the Renaissance Scholars Program an income or minority based scholarship?

 Where can I find the application(s)?

-TRF is happy to announce that our Renaissance Scholars Program application will now be a user-friendly, online application located here: https://app.smarterselect.com/programs/61090-The-Renaissance-Scholars-Program
+TRF is happy to announce that our Renaissance Scholars Program application will now be a user-friendly, you can find the application link on our program page: www.rscholars.org

 Alternatively, applicants who plan to attend Portland State University may opt to apply through the PSU scholarship system.
 Our application is separate from the main PSU scholarship application so be sure to select the Renaissance Scholars Program application once you have created an account.